-After an accident victim has discussed their case with an attorney and determined that they have a legitimate claim for compensation, the next step is usually not heading straight to court to file a lawsuit.
-Rather, it usually makes sense to send the other party a pre-suit settlement demand.
+Pre-suit settlement demands are effective tools for resolving Georgia automobile wreck cases.
+If an Georgia car accident victim has a legitimate claim for compensation, the next step is usually not heading straight to court to file a lawsuit.
+Rather, it usually makes sense for the victim’s attorney to send the other party a pre-suit settlement demand.
 Pre-suit settlements are common when the facts of a case are cut-and-dry.
-Even when there are some disagreements, a pre-suit settlement can be preferable to both parties because it avoids the time and expense of litigation.
+Even when there are some disagreements, a pre-suit settlement can be useful to jump start negotiations.

 The primary rule governing a pre-suit settlement demand in Georgia is found in Official Code of Georgia Title 9 Article 11 Section 67.1 (O.C.G.A. § 9-11-67.1).
 This statute lays out specific requirements that must be met in order for a pre-suit settlement offer to be valid.
-By making a valid pre-suit settlement offer, a claimant will force a defendant to evaluate the merits of the case.
+By making a valid pre-suit settlement offer, a claimant will force the at-fault driver’s insurer to evaluate the merits of the case.
 If an insurer turns down a reasonable settlement offer, it could be considered bad faith.
-However, if an offer does not comply with the requirements of O.C.G.A. § 9-11-67.1, it is invalid and will have no legal effect whatsoever.
-In other words, a defendant can simply ignore it, and as a matter of law the defendant’s insurance company will not face statutory penalties for turning down the offer.
+However, if an offer does not comply with the requirements of O.C.G.A. § 9-11-67.1, the defendant’s insurance company will not face penalties for turning down the offer.

 The law only applies to demands made by an attorney, or made with the assistance of an attorney.
 Demands made by a personal injury victim that has not hired an attorney do not need to follow these rules.
 However, in almost no circumstances should a personal injury victim make a settlement demand without first discussing their case with a personal injury attorney.
-If you have been in an accident and are contemplating bringing a lawsuit or making a settlement demand, contact Joel Williams Law, LLC, to discuss your case today by calling (404) 389-1035.
+If you have been in an accident and are contemplating making a settlement demand, contact Williams Elleby, to discuss your case today by calling 833-LEGALGA.

 “Prior to the filing of a civil action, any offer to settle a tort claim for personal injury, bodily injury, or death arising from the use of a motor vehicle and prepared by or with the assistance of an attorney on behalf of a claimant or claimants shall be in writing and contain the following material terms: